oclipa/reactjs-cheat-sheet/README.md

 **Globally Installed**

 * `[sudo] npm install create-react-app -g`
-  * Command-line tool that creates the basic framework for a react app.
+  * Command-line tool that creates the basic framework for a React app.
 * `[sudo] npm install yarn -g`
   * Yarn is an alternative to npm.
 * `npm install firebase-tools -g`